35 Fast Dinner Ideas for Any Night of the Week

 Poached Halibut With Green Beans and Red Potatoes

 Just seven ingredients combine to make this delicious seafood dinner.
-You’ll boil whole red potatoes, then green beans until just tender before mixing the cooked vegetables with some butter, fresh chives, and salt and pepper.
-Then, in a separate skillet, you’ll poach the fish in a bite of white whine.
+You'll boil whole red potatoes then green beans until just tender before mixing the cooked vegetables with some butter, fresh chives, and salt and pepper.
+Then, in a separate skillet, you'll poach the fish in a bite of white whine.
 After plating the meal, take any leftover butter and spoon it over the fish.
-That plate might look like it came from a fancy seafood restaurant, but with this recipe, you can replicate it quickly and easily at home.
+That plate might look like it came from a fancy seafood restaurant, but with this fast recipe, you can replicate it easily at home.

 Get the recipe: Poached Halibut With Green Beans and Red Potatoes